About Organ Donation and Allocation

 At UC San Diego Health System, we provide detailed information as soon as a person is placed the organ transplant waiting list to ensure that people know what to do and where to go when they receive the call that a suitable organ has been donated.

-For more information on organ donation, see each of our areas of expertise, including liver, kidney, pancreas, heart, lung, heart/lung, and blood and marrow transplant.
+For more information on organ donation, see each of our areas of expertise, including liver, kidney, pancreas, heart, lung, and blood and marrow transplant.

 U.S. government information on organ and tissue donation and transplantation.
 This site includes links on how to register as an organ donor in your state.
 DHHS/ HRSA Division of Transplantation is the primary federal entity responsible for oversight of the organ and blood stem cell transplant systems in the U.S., and for initiatives to increase the level of organ donation in this country.